-- To scaffold or support learning while they are engaged in their play.
-Use prompt cards to promote the planned skills we want the children to achieve in their play and learning. - To listen, give instructions, demonstrate, model, record and know when to stand back.
-(Interacting not interfering Julie Fisher) - To model language and develop vocabulary in their play and learning. - To support decision making and ask questions to develop links in learning, further their skills and learning. - To respond, enabling children to ask questions, work things out, think and reflect on their ideas. - Adults must engage in continuous provision learning, promoting high quality play, learning and behaviour.
+- To scaffold, support or challenge learning while children are engaged in play. - To listen, give instructions, demonstrate, model, record and know when to stand back.
+(Interacting not interfering Julie Fisher) - To model language and develop vocabulary. - To ask questions to gather formative assessments and deepen learning - To implement retrieval strategies to develop links in learning - To enable children to ask questions, work things out, think and reflect on their ideas. - To engage in continuous provision learning, promoting high quality play, learning and behaviour.